 NFI students are expected to be neat, clean, and appropriately attired while attending class or school functions due to safety and state health standards.
 Instructors expect all students to be appropriately dressed with ID badges visible while in class.
 Clothing gives an impression - please remember potential employers and guests visit NFI often.

-Clothing with images or language denoting violence, prejudicial biases, sexual acts or other inappropriate depictions or suggestions are not acceptable.
+Students are expected to project professionalism.
+Because of this, students are not allowed to have any visible underwear, or wear clothing with images or language denoting violence, prejudicial biases, sexual acts or other inappropriate depictions or suggestions.
+Students not adhering to the dress code will be asked to change clothes or leave the campus.